llmware-ai/llmware/docs/contributing.md

 ```

 # Do you have questions or just want to bounce around an idea?
-Questions and discussions are welcome in our [github discussions](https://github.com/llmware-ai/llmware/discussions)!
+Questions and discussions are welcome in our [GitHub discussions](https://github.com/llmware-ai/llmware/discussions)!